 2. Track All Your Due Payments

 You should have a good idea of what’s coming due even before you receive an invoice.
-Good AP software will allow you to add purchase orders to the system and help you predict what needs to be paid and when it needs to be paid.
+Good accounting software will allow you to add purchase orders to the system and help you predict what needs to be paid and when it needs to be paid.

 3. Prioritize Paying Your Vendors Early

 Paying on time is crucial to maintaining strong vendor relationships.
 Because these relationships can determine everything from who receives supplies in a crunch to pricing, timely payments are essential for the health of your business too.